Twil3akine/Smart-Translate/README.md

 ## Usage

+If this is your first time running the script, please obtain an API key from https://www.deepl.com/ja/pro-api/.

 1. Select text with your mouse or cursor.

-2. Push `Alt` + `T`.
+2. Press `Alt` + `t`.
+   ※ If the API key is not registered, an input window will open.
+Please register it.

-3. Will display result translation.
+3. The translation result will be displayed.

 ---

-## Setting

-1. Get your DeepL API -> https://www.deepl.com/ja/pro-api/

-2. Set your API to `const apiKey = 'YOUR_DEEPL_API_KEY';` in this script.

-3. Store.

-4. Use!

----

 ## Others

-if you want to contact with me, you send the DM (https://x.com/twil3akine or twil3akine@gmail.com)
+If you'd like to contact me, send a DM (https://x.com/twil3akine or twil3akine@gmail.com).